awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 **To create the dms\-cloudwatch\-logs\-role IAM role for use with the AWS CLI or AWS DMS API**

-1. Create a JSON file with the IAM policy following\.
+1. Create a JSON file with the following IAM policy\.
 Name the JSON file `dmsAssumeRolePolicyDocument2.json`\.

    ```
    {